Curriculum - Years 1-6

 Art and Design - Children are encouraged to be creative using a variety of art media and techniques.
 An awareness of colour, shape, balance, focus and proportion is developed alongside the use of symbols to convey ideas and feelings.
 The study of work by artists and designers of the past and present complements this work.

 Music - The teaching of music is based upon the fact that it is a creative and social art to be enjoyed.
 Children are taught about the building blocks of music; pitch, rhythm, dynamics, texture, timbre, harmony and structure, and have the opportunity to enjoy musical experiences through listening, singing and moving to music and by playing tuned and untuned percussion.
 Children have excellent instrumental opportunities at this school.
-All children in year 2 have recorder lessons in class and then in years 3-6 all children have the opportunity to take a "drumming " module (African or Samba) as part of our Oak Tree University,delivered by musicians from the Tees Valley Music Service.
-This tuition can then help children and their parents make an informed decision when in KS2, they are offered the chance to play a musical instrument (either woodwind or guitar) as an extra-curricular activity.
-Again this service is provided by Tees Valley Music Service.
-Lessons are currently paid for by the school on condition that children practise regularly and look after the instrument provided.
+Children from Year 1 upwards are taught music by music specialists from Tees Valley Music Service.
+We currently have lessons in singing, recorders, brass and violin.

-All children will receive swimming tuition at Splash Leisure Centre during year 4.
+All children will receive swimming tuition at local swimming pools during Key Stage 2.

 Personal, Social, Citizenship and Health Education (PSCHE) - These subjects are taught within a thematic, cross-curricular approach and as discrete areas where deemed necessary.
 We use the SEAL (Social and Emotional Aspects of Learning) planning and lessons as a basis for teaching and learning in this area and activities are carried out according to the ability level and age of the children.